-It is the most serious incident reported by the peacekeeping mission since it said last week it had rejected Israeli demands to "relocate" from some of its positions.
+The incident came after the peacekeeping mission last week rejected Israeli demands to "relocate" from some of its positions.

 UNIFIL, which has about 10,000 peacekeepers stationed in south Lebanon, has called for a ceasefire since an escalation between Israel and Lebanese militant group Hezbollah on September 23, after a year of cross-border fire.